• Skip to primary navigation

 Wild garlic: about 100 g/ 3.5 oz.

-• I use coarse sea salt most of the time, but I’ve made the recipe with fine sea salt as well, so I know it works.
-But the coarse kind has a nicer consistency.
+Salt: I use coarse sea salt most of the time, but Iโ€™ve also made the recipe with fine sea salt, so I know it works.
+The coarse kind has a nicer consistency.

-• Use sea or kosher salt, they are gentler.
+Use sea or kosher salt; they are gentler.
 When you use them to flavor other dishes, they will enhance their flavor and not just make them salty.

-• I don’t recommend using table salt for this recipe, it is too pungent, too salty and that will overpower the fine garlic flavor.
+I donโ€™t recommend using table salt for this recipe; it is too pungent and too salty, and that will overpower the fine garlic flavor.

 How to mix the herbs with salt?

-• Wash and dry the leaves very thoroughly.
+• Preparations: Wash and dry the leaves very thoroughly.
 Read What to Do with Wild Garlic to learn more about safely picking and cleaning this plant.
+Wash each leaf individually and dry very well with clean kitchen towels.
+If the stems are still attached to the plant, remove them and chop the leaves roughly.

 herb salt drying on a baking tray.

-How to dry the wild garlic salt?
+How to dry wild garlic salt?

-• If you’re lucky to have a nice, dry, sunny spring, dry the mixture in the sun.
+• If youโ€™re lucky enough to have a nice, dry, sunny spring, you can dry the mixture in the sun.

 • Leave the tray directly in the sun the whole day until completely dry.
 If the mixture is not completely dry until the evening, bring the tray inside the house overnight and bring it outside again the next day.
-I use this method every few years or so, but spring days in Germany are rarely warm and sunny…
+I use this method every few years or so, but spring days in Germany are rarely warm and sunnyโ€ฆ

-• Leave the tray somewhere where it doesn’t disturb you for about 3-4 days, stirring and leveling the mixture every day.
+• Leave the tray somewhere where it doesnโ€™t disturb you for about 3-4 days, stirring and leveling the mixture every day.

 • The only drawback of this method is that the room will smell very much like garlic, especially on the first day.